12 Hidden Wedding Costs You Probably Haven't Thought Of

 Why It's Hidden: You'd assume the rental companies would include these extra fees in the per-item costs (do they honestly think you're going to fit 150 Chiavari chars in your car?), but surprisingly they don't.

 The Cost: From $50 up to more than $500.

 How to Avoid It: Ask the rental company what their shipping and packaging fees are up front—if the cost is too high for your budget, shop around a bit.
-You just might find that you'll actually save some money by renting items from a more expensive company that includes delivery costs at no extra charge.
+You might actually save some money by renting items from a more expensive company that includes delivery costs at no extra charge.

 7. Taxes and Gratuities

 Why It's Hidden: Even though these aren't exactly hidden—we all know there are taxes on almost everything and gratuities are expected for almost any service—most couples don't think about how much they'll end up owing during the planning process, or how tons of vendors don't include gratuity in their pricing quote up front.

 The Cost: This will depend on the total amount of money you're spending as well as the location of the event (taxes vary by state), but you should set aside at least $800 to give to your vendors for their hard work.

 How to Avoid It: There's no getting around paying taxes, but paying the entire bill in one lump sum can help lower the overall price.
 A safe bet: Tack on an extra third of your total costs to your budget for tips and taxes.

 Why It's Hidden: If you use the cake or liquor provided by your reception site, the charge is typically wrapped into the cost.
 Going with an outside baker or your own wine can raise the price.
 Why?
 Because your venue's workers are responsible for slicing and serving each piece, then cleaning the dishes—and this means more work for their staff.